-Some dog hoarders consider themselves “rescuers,” and will grab dogs off of the street and bring them into their home.
-They will often not check for micro-chips or search for an owner.
-These types of hoarders believe that if the owner was irresponsible enough to lose the dog, they shouldn’t get him back.
+Some dog hoarders consider themselves “rescuers” and will grab dogs off of the street and bring them into their home.
+They will often not check for microchips or search for an owner.
+These types of hoarders believe that if the owner was irresponsible enough to lose the dog, they shouldn’t get them back.

-- The individual in question cannot tell you exactly how many dogs/animals they have in their home.
+- The individual cannot tell you exactly how many dogs or animals they have in their home.

-- The individual’s home is in disarray, IE, dirty windows, furniture that is broken and completely chewed through, extreme clutter, and general destruction.
+- The individual’s home is in disarray–dirty windows, furniture that is broken and completely chewed through, extreme clutter, and general destruction.

 - Animal feces and vomit covers the floors of the individual’s home.